-- Return all books to the proper teachers.

-- Pay all fines due (including library fines).
+- Return their Chromebook, Charging Cord and all District provided textbooks/materials - Pay all fines due (including library fines).

-- Return signed forms to the office.

-Students are not considered withdrawn from school until all steps within the procedure have been completed and the district receives a request for records from the school or school district in which the student will be enrolling.
+★ Students are not considered withdrawn from school until all steps within the procedure have been completed and the district receives a request for records from the school or school district in which the student will be enrolling.